 Analyze and announce results at URL.
-(For security purposes, this link can be found in the Sept.
-14, 2021, Principal's Memo re: Virtual School Councils Elections.)
+(For security purposes, this link can be found from their principal.

 Note that the form requires that voters select their school from a dropdown list, and then type the names of the people they seek to elect.